bibanon/bibanon/Comic-Dubs.md

 ## Epics

 * [[Hiimdaisy]] - Almost all of Hiimdaisy's long satire comics have been dubbed into hour-long shows.
 Incredible.
+* [BrendanielReads](https://www.youtube.com/user/BrendanielReads) - Reads terrible stories and greentexts.
+Epically.
+He sounds like Duke, but he claims he isn't.
+Or is he?

 ## 4chan